Ember.js: Ember Data

-Most Ember applications use Ember Data, a data-persistence library providing many of the facilities of an object-relational mapping (ORM).
+Most Ember applications use Ember Data, a data-persistence library providing many of the facilities of object-relational mapping (ORM).
 However it is also possible to use Ember without Ember Data.

 Ember Data maps client-side models to server-side data.
 It can then load and save records and their relationships without any configuration via a RESTful JSON API that implements the JSON API specification, provided certain conventions are followed.
 However it is also configurable and can work with servers through the use of adapters and addons.
 JSON API has server library implementations for PHP, Node.js, Ruby, Python, Go, .NET and Java.
 Connecting to a Java-Spring-based server is also documented.

-The first stable version of Ember Data (labelled 1.13 to align with Ember itself) was released on 18 June 2015.
+The first stable version of Ember Data (labeled 1.13 to align with Ember itself) was released on June 18 June 2015.

 Ember Inspector

 The Ember Inspector is an extension currently available for the Mozilla Firefox and Google Chrome web browsers for debugging Ember applications.
 Features include the ability to see which templates, components, and views are currently rendered, see the properties of any Ember object with a UI that computes bindings and computed properties, and access one's application's objects from the console.
 If Ember Data is used, one can also see the records loaded for each model.